karatelabs/karate/README.md

 > Note that the [`set` (multiple)](#set-multiple) keyword can build complex, nested JSON (or XML) from scratch in a data-driven manner, and you may not even need to read from files for many situations.
 Test data can be within the main flow itself, which makes scripts highly readable.

 Reading files is achieved using the `read` keyword.
-By default, the file is expected to be in the same folder (package) as the `*.feature` file.
+By default, the file is expected to be in the same folder (package) and side-by-side with the `*.feature` file.
 But you can prefix the name with `classpath:` in which case the 'root' folder would be `src/test/java` (assuming you are using the [recommended folder structure](#folder-structure)).

 Prefer `classpath:` when a file is expected to be heavily re-used all across your project.
 And yes, relative paths will work.